JingwenX/AndrewCurvesToIndentifyOutliers/README.md

 You are welcome to go to <a href="http://htmlpreview.github.io/?">html preview tool</a> to see my demo. (html preview on GitHub is currently not available for the demo of this project)

-Input this url to the html preview tool as above:
+Input this url into the <a href="http://htmlpreview.github.io/?">html preview tool</a> mentioned above:

 https://github.com/JingwenX/AndrewCurvesToIndentifyOutliers/blob/master/JingwenXu-AndrewsCurvesDemo.html